Python Complex Numbers

 Syntax of the complex() Function in Python

 The complex() function in Python is simple to use and helps create complex numbers.
-It can take one or two arguments, which can be either numbers or strings representing a complex value, and returns a complex number made up of a real and an imaginary part.
+It can take one or two arguments, which can be either numbers or strings representing a complex value, and returns a Python complex number that is made up of a real and an imaginary part.
 If only one argument is passed, it’s treated as the real part, and the imaginary part defaults to 0.

 Syntax of complex()